Open-Source Cloud Solutions: a License for Achieving Multi-Cloud Interoperability

 With soaring rates of cloud adoption, many business leaders found themselves cherry-picking different types of public and private cloud resources for optimal workload allocation.

-As of 2020, have a multi-cloud strategy and another 82% opted for a hybrid cloud approach.
+As of 2020, 92% of enterprises have a multi-cloud strategy and another 82% opted for a hybrid cloud approach.

 Indeed, multi-sourcing enables businesses to rebalance reliance on a single vendor and respectively, reduce the operational risks, arising from vendor lock-ins.
 However, this decision often comes at the cost of: